Oscare101/ClockApp/README.md

 # Clock App

-Just a real time minimlistic clock
+Just a real time minimalist clock

 | how to test test